gerlero/porousMicroTransport/README.md

 * [**porousMultiphaseFoam**](https://github.com/phorgue/porousMultiphaseFoam)[^porousMultiphaseFoam]: toolbox for OpenFOAM for modeling multiphase flow and transport.
 As previously stated, **porousMicrotransport** is mostly compatible with **porousMultiphaseFoam** in terms of case definitions, and can be installed alongside it.

 * [**electroMicroTransport**](https://gitlab.com/santiagomarquezd/electroMicroTransport)[^electroMicroTransport]: toolbox for OpenFOAM dedicated to electromigrative separations.
-It includes support for modeling separations in paper-based media, and can also be installed alongside **porousMicrotransport**.
+It includes support for modeling separations in paper-based media, and can also be installed alongside **porousMicroTransport**.

 [^Bear]: [Bear, J., Cheng, A.H.-D.: Modeling Groundwater Flow and Contaminant Transport.
 Springer Dordrecht (2010)](https://doi.org/10.1007/978-1-4020-6682-5)